clux/kubecon2022/source/slides.md

 - tons of people have helped make kube support almost as wide as the go land
 - managed in a single repo that's versioned together
 - CNCF sandbox
+- purpose of this talk is to give a quick ecosystem tour

 ---
 ### Why Rust?